-Raz-AP600 (Attendant Propel - 600-lb cap.)
-Justification Guide for Letters of Medical Necessity

-The Raz Mobile Shower Commode Chair (MSCC), is being recommended to enhance the opportunity for to safely participate in Motor Related Activities of Daily Living, MRADL, which include: bowel and bladder voiding, perianal hygiene, and showering.
-Dressing and undressing is also performed on the MSCC.
-Catheter application is performed when using the MSCC.
-The MSCC provides mobility between the bedroom and bathroom (toilet and shower).

-The Raz MSCC decreases the number of transfers required for toileting and / or bathing / showering, thus decreasing fall / injury risk, stress and strain on joints during transfers, and improved efficiency for hygiene management needs.
-The Raz MSCC is built to resist corrosion and provide a stable base of support throughout the performance of the MRADL.
-The Raz MSCC can be configured and adjusted to meet ''s unique functional and positional needs, optimizing safety and independence.
-Specific justifications for the Raz MSCC frame and components are listed below.
+Raz-AT600 (Attendant Tilt - 600-lb cap.)
+Justification Guide for Letters of Medical Necessity to safely participate in Motor Related ory participate in motor resailed Activities of Daily Living, MRADL, which include: bowel and bladder voiding, perianal hygiene, and showering.
+Dressing and undressing is also performed is performed when using the MSCC.
+The MSCC provides m nobility between the bedroom and bathroom (toilet and shower).
+The Raz MSCC decreases the number of transfers required d for toiloting and / or bathing / showering, thus decreasing fall / injury risk, stress and strai • improved efficiency for hygiene management needs.
+The R and provide a stable base of support throughout the perform MSCC can be configured and adjusted to meet positional needs, optimizing safety and independence.
+Spe oific justifications for the Paz MSCC chic justifications for the Raz MSCC frame and components are listed below.